Disappearance of Philip Cairns: Investigation

+Aftermath

 Philip's parents appeared regularly on the news and clutched what has become a well-recognised picture of Philip smiling in confirmation clothes of a blue jacket and a red rosette.
 This photo has been deemed a precursor to that of British infant Madeleine McCann, who disappeared in Portugal 21 years later.
 However, the family, unlike the McCanns, have been relatively private about their loss, speaking to the media only occasionally in the past 25 years.
 It has been reported that this is due to several inaccurate reports of the incident of which they have disapproved.
 Gardaí have, however, praised the media as a proven method for encouraging people to come forward with information on the case each time an appeal is broadcast.
 Residents' organisation ACRA also launched an intense campaign to attempt to find Philip.

 Several theories were reported by the media, most of which were discounted by investigators.
 These have ranged from death by accident to Philip being taken by extremists such as paedophiles and Satanists.
-One theory had a woman tell gardaí that her partner, an alleged paedophile, had killed Philip after abducting him.
+One theory had a woman tell Gardaí that her partner, an alleged paedophile, had killed Philip after abducting him.
 This was later declared a false allegation.

 “I hoped every day for months.
 I left the light on in the hall downstairs and in the bed at night.
 I used to listen to see if he would come in the door.
 You would be hoping the phone would ring and that would be him."

 — Alice Cairns, speaking in the book When Heaven Waits.

 Detectives based at Rathfarnham Garda Station have been reinvestigating the disappearance of Philip Cairns for several years.
 Several searches of land have occurred since the disappearance, often without the media being informed.